 Is it worth looking for a better alternative to OfficeSpace, then?
 Let’s take a closer look.

-- Interactive floor plans: View a real-time digital office map to see where employees are seated and which desks or rooms are available.
+- Interactive floor plans: See a live office map to view seating, find people, and check which desks or rooms are open.

-- Desk & meeting room booking: Employees can reserve desks and meeting rooms through the web or mobile app, with live availability updates.
+- Desk and meeting room booking: Reserve desks and rooms from web or mobile with live availability, capacity, and equipment filters.

-- Workplace analytics: Detailed reports and dashboards show how desks, meeting rooms, and spaces are being used to help you optimize office layouts and reduce wasted space.
+- Workplace analytics: Dashboards and reports show how desks, rooms, and spaces are used so you can optimize layouts.

 Although pricing plans are not listed publicly, product research and estimates suggest that plans start around $60 per user per month, with setup fees beginning at $2,500.
 The Lite plan starts at around $500/month, with pricing increasing for Essentials and Pro.

-Still, OfficeSpace prepares quotes based on each company’s needs, so contacting OfficeSpace for a custom quote is best.
+Still, your final price will depend on your size, modules, and integrations.
+OfficeSpace prepares quotes based on each company’s needs, so contacting the sales team for a custom quote is best.

 What users appreciate the most